-Olives are grown all around the world, meaning different physical environments and different cultivation techniques that produce olive oils of different sensory characteristics.
+Olives are grown worldwide, meaning different physical environments and cultivation techniques produce different sensory characteristics of olive oils.

-The Mediterranean olive growers are dominating the world's olive oil market, producing over 70% of the world's olive oil.
-The terroir of the olive oil in the Mediterranean is very different, not from country to country but also from olive growers to olive growers.
+The Mediterranean olive growers dominate the world's olive oil market, producing over 70% of the world's olive oil.
+However, the terroir of the olive oil in the Mediterranean is very different, not from country to country but also from olive growers to olive growers.

-The physical, biological and chemical interactions of soil and olives influence both the sensory characteristics as well as their polyphenol content.
+The physical, biological and chemical interactions of soil and olives influence the sensory characteristics and their polyphenol content.

-Difficult terrains, hilly, poor and unproductive land will give more aromatic and usually more exceptional olive oils than flatlands.
-Fruitiness, bitterness and pungency are more intense in olive oils from dry land cultivation.
+Rugged terrains, hilly, poor and unproductive land will give more aromatic and usually more exceptional olive oils than flatlands.
+On the other hand, fruitiness, bitterness and pungency are more intense in olive oils from dry land cultivation.

 - A. Kiritsakis, F. Shahidi, Olives and Olive Oil as Functional Foods: Bioactivity, Chemistry and Processing, 2017